MuhammadMooazam/MySQL-with-Python/README.md

 ### **Step 14: Product Configuration**

-In the next screen, you'll find that the Product Configuration is completed.
+In the next screen, you'll find that the Product Configuration is complete.
 Stick with the default settings and click **Next** ➔ **Finish** to finalize the MySQL package installation.

 ![Product Configuration](https://user-images.githubusercontent.com/63813881/173280581-7bdbe189-77ce-4ebc-bb78-c44d545d2d2e.png)